agombolay/ahcg2017_starterpipeline/README.md

 Our project involves exome sequencing with 200-250X coverage.
 The DNA will be derived from nanovesicles to yield high molecular DNA.
 The most updated version of the computational pipeline (version 1.0.5) can be found at this [link]( https://github.com/agombolay/ahcg2017_starterpipeline/blob/master/ahcg_pipeline.py).

 ## Applied Human Computational Genomics Pipeline
-**Purpose**: Call variants in genomic data to detect somatic changes within the pool of circulating nucleic acids
+**Purpose**: To detect and evaluate somatic variants that might be indicative of cancer using best practices This pipeline was created by the 2017 AHCG class under the supervision of Dr. Fredrik Vannberg at Georgia Tech

 ### Requirements
 1. [Python3, Version 3.6.2](https://www.python.org/downloads/)